eduardodx/eduardodx.github.io/now.md

 # Now

-I'm in Japan.
-I just attended GECCO and I'll be attending COMPSAC next week.

-I've finished the compulsory courses for my masters and now I'll focus entirelly on my thesis.
+I'm in Goiânia working on some experiments to an article.

-I'm watching the 4th season of Suits and the 1st of Queer Eye.
+I'm watching the 5th season of Breaking Bad.

 ---